 9. Wahiba desert, Oman

 The Wahiba Sands is a region of desert in Oman.
-The area is defined by a boundary of 180 kilometers north to south and 80 kilometers east to west, with an area of 12,500 square kilometers.
+The area is defined by a boundary of 180 kilometres north to south and 80 kilometres east to west, with an area of 12,500 square kilometres.
 The desert is quite interesting because it has a rich variety of flora and fauna.

 Plitvice Lakes is a National Park in Croatia, a UNESCO world heritage site and is considered to be one of the most beautiful natural sights in Europe.

 Definitely on my bucket list, Great Pyramid of Giza is part of the Giza pyramid complex and is the oldest and largest of the three pyramids in this complex.
 Also it is the oldest of the the Seven Wonders of the Ancient World.
 It is considered the tomb of pharaoh Khufu.

 12. Victoria Falls, border of Zambia and Zimbabwe

 Yes Niagra Falls are great but Victoria Falls are better.
 They are located in southern Africa on the Zambezi River at the border of Zambia and Zimbabwe.
 Its width is 1,708 metres and its height is 108 metres making it the world’s largest sheet of falling water.
 Take the opportunity and also go for a safari there.

 Even if pronouncing this city’s name could be so hard, it’s a place worth visiting.
 Everything there, from the walls to the streets is a perfect blue colour.